INTRODUCTION OF POINTER

 }

-Example 2: Program to convert uppercase string into lowercase using pointer
+Example 2: Program to convert uppercase string into lowercase using pointer#include<string.h>

 #include<conio.h>